software-architecture-guild/katas-2025/README.md

 ### Informational Viewpoint

-> *Describes the way that the architecture stores, manipulates, manages, and distributes information.*
+> *Describes how the architecture stores, manipulates, manages, and distributes information.*

-One of the key advantages of this proposed solution is that the original data model can remain unchanged, provided it either matches or closely resembles the structure outlined in the current informational viewpoint.
+One of the key advantages of this proposed solution is that the original data model can remain unchanged, provided it matches or closely resembles the structure outlined in the current informational viewpoint.

 Below is a diagram illustrating the additional informational elements we plan to incorporate into the system: